Queeno11/Data-Portal-Brief-Generator/README.md

       * Added paragraph concerning UHCI (awaiting for design team for the content).
       * Graph legend moved to top of the chart.
       * Ensured way to generate word files from the pdfs using (online2pdf)[https://online2pdf.com/en/pdf2word] (not preserving fonts correctly, this might be an issue).
+      * Fixed ugly double frame on the graphs for a standard single frame.
       * Fixed latex table design bug that showed incorrectly the column widths.
       * (not included in this version, testing) Rmd to generate word file directly instead of using LATEX.
     * Rscripts fully integrated with Stata pipeline via shell commands.
+    * When generating the pdfs, the RScript saves a backup of the previous version in order to avoid overwriting good versions.
     * Restructured Briefs outputs folder to match design team reqs.
-Now it generates a folder for each country and generates the PDF file and the EPS graphs
+Now it generates a folder for each country and generates the PDF file and the EPS graphs.
 * 0.3. *jun-23-23*
     * Added new indicators based on GP's comments.
     * New text generation algorithm (testing).
 The code 08_text_for_graphs was mostly rewritten to include the new indicators.